rueckstiess/mtools/mtools/mgenerate/mgenerate_spec.md

 Generate a random date and time between the `min` and `max` values (both ends inclusive).

 `min` and `max` values can be epoch numbers (see example above).
 They can also be strings that can be parsed as date (and optionally time), e.g. "2013-05-12 13:30".
-Finally, `min` and `max` can be relative time periods, for example `-2d` which means 2 days ago, or `+15y` which means 15 years in the future.
-These values are always relative to "now", the creation date.
-The full list of options is listed in the mtools hci.py module.

 #### Array Syntax